Leftist-nationalist Vetevendosje edges ahead after Kosovo vote | DW | 06.10.2019

 "The people have spoken," he added.

-The alliance coalition led by former Prime Minister Ramush Haradinaj (AAK-PSD) placed fort with 11.6% of support.
+The alliance coalition led by former Prime Minister Ramush Haradinaj (AAK-PSD) placed fort with around 12% of support.

 Read more: NATO countries urge Serbia and Kosovo to ease tensions